 - As our project competes with several high-profile projects in the Spokane region, having the GC/CM on board will allow the Library to secure their sub-contractors prior to many other projects.
-Having the GC/CM on board as a team member will help to control costs and increase sub-contractor competition.
-Each GC/CM typically has a sub-contractor following, allowing them to guickly secure work from job to job. - The GC/CM cost estimating and subcontracting expertise will help guide the design within the set budget.
-The construction market in the city of Spokane is very active.
+Having the GC/CM on board as a team member will help to control costs and increase sub-contractor competition. - The GC/CM cost estimating and subcontracting expertise will help guide the design within the set budget.
+The construction market in the Spokane Region is very active.
 Having the GC/CM as an early team member will provide guidance to move the project forward and mitigate inefficient decisions that could lead to expensive redesign.
-Our active market allows sub-contractors to be selective about which projects they take on.
-The GC/CM will help maximize the attractiveness of our project to our subcontracting community.
+Our active market allows sub-contractors to be selective about which projects they take on and the GC/CM will help maximize the attractiveness of our project to our subcontracting community.